U Turn (1997 film): Production

 U Turn was filmed during November 1996–January 1997 on location in Superior, Arizona and other areas of Arizona and California, including the Coachella Valley.
-It was filmed entirely on Reversal stock, 5239, to give an extra harsh look to the hostile environment.
+It was filmed entirely on reversal film stock, 5239, to give an extra harsh look to the hostile environment.

 Casting

 For the Toby N. Tucker role, Joaquin Phoenix said small-town style gave him the inspiration and the idea for the haircut, which was "TNT" (the character's initials) shaved on the back of his head.
 "These kids in these small towns, these fads that just roll over them," he told Rough Cut Magazine in October 1998.
 "Like, five years pass and they still hang on to them.
 So, I thought it was really great if he shaves his name, he thinks he's really notorious."

 Reception

-Reaction by critics to the film was mixed.
+Reaction by critics to U Turn was mixed.
 Roger Ebert gave the film 1½ stars out of four, deeming it a "repetitive, pointless exercise in genre filmmaking—the kind of film where you distract yourself by making a list of the sources".
 James Berardinelli rated the film three stars out of four, stating "for those who enjoy movies on the edge, U-Turn offers just the trajectory you might expect."
 Mick LaSalle of the San Francisco Chronicle wrote that it "demonstrates a filmmaker in complete command of his craft and with little control over his impulses".
-U Turn currently holds a 59% rating on Rotten Tomatoes based on 54 reviews with the consensus: "U-Turn is a lurid, stylish lark that boasts striking moments but lacks the focus and weight of Oliver Stone's best work."
+U Turn holds a 59% rating on Rotten Tomatoes based on 54 reviews, with the consensus: "U-Turn is a lurid, stylish lark that boasts striking moments but lacks the focus and weight of Oliver Stone's best work."
 On Metacritic, it has a rating of 54 out of 100 based on 20 reviews, indicating mixed or average reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-Later Oliver Stone said: “Certain people really liked U Turn.
+Later, Oliver Stone said: “Certain people really liked U Turn.
 More than you might think claimed it was the one they “most liked” of my films.
 It’s certainly different, and its incest storyline was verboten to the average American viewer.
-Let’s just say, you need a sense of humor for this one.
+Let’s just say, you need a sense of humor for this one."

 The film was nominated for two Golden Raspberry Awards: Worst Director (which went to Kevin Costner for The Postman) and Worst Supporting Actor (Jon Voight, also for Most Wanted; ultimately, he "lost" to Dennis Rodman for Double Team).
 It was also included on Siskel and Ebert's "Worst Films of 1997" episode.
-In the episode, Gene Siskel reflected that "U Turn [had] the same highly stylized violence as Stone's Natural Born Killers, but without that film's intellectual content, U Turn seems like Stone's attempt at a commercial hit – and he failed, miserably."
+In the episode, Gene Siskel reflected that: "U Turn [had] the same highly stylized violence as Stone's Natural Born Killers, but without that film's intellectual content, U Turn seems like Stone's attempt at a commercial hit – and he failed, miserably."